oconnor663/jacko.io/posts/async_two.md

     their side effects, like printing.

 But `poll` isn't just a question; it's also where the work of the future happens.
-In our case, it's where the printing happens.
+In `Foo`'s case, it's where the printing happens.
 This forces a
-compromise: `poll` does all the work that it can do right away, but as soon as it needs to wait or block, it returns `Pending` instead.[^timing] That way the caller asking "Are you finished?" doesn't need to wait for an answer.
-In return, the caller promises to call `poll` again later to let it finish its work.
+compromise: `poll` does all the work that it can do right away, but as soon as it needs to wait or block, it returns `Pending` instead.[^timing] The caller gets its answer immediately, and in return it promises to call `poll` again later.
+This compromise is the key to running thousands or millions of futures at the same time, like we did in Part One.

-[^timing]: We can [add some timing and logging][timing] around the call to
+[^timing]: If you're skeptical, you can [add some timing and logging][timing]
-    `Sleep::poll` to see that it always returns quickly too.
+    around `Sleep::poll` to see that it does in fact return quickly.

 [timing]: playground://async_playground/foo_timing.rs?mode=release

-`Foo::poll` doesn't know how many times it's going to be called, and it isn't supposed to print the "start" message more than once, so uses its `started` flag to keep track.[^state_machine] It doesn't need to track whether it's printed the "end" message, though, because after it returns `Ready` it won't be called again.[^iterator] This sort of bookkeeping can get quite complicated when an `async fn` has branches or loops, so it's nice that the compiler usually does all this for us.
+`Foo` doesn't know how many times it's going to be polled, and it shouldn't print the "start" message more than once, so uses its `started` flag to keep track.[^state_machine] This bookkeeping gets complicated when an `async fn` has branches or loops, so it's nice that the compiler usually does it for us.[^compiler] `Foo` doesn't need to track the "end" message, though, because after it returns `Ready` it won't be polled again.[^iterator]

 [^state_machine]: In other words `Foo` is a "state machine" with two states,
     plus whatever's inside of `Sleep`.

+[^compiler]: Translating a loopy, branchy `async fn` into a state machine is
+    kind of like translating a recursive algorithm into an iterative one.
+It's tricky and annoying for us humans but "easy" for a compiler.
+This is why async IO is usually a language feature and not just a library.

 [^iterator]: Technically it's a "logic error" to call `poll` again after it's
     returned `Ready`.
 It could do anything, including blocking or panicking.